written in accurate timing by jake kilroy.

 i found myself somewhere between jack-o-lanterns and turkeys

-with christmas music rumbling in the heart of a girl out of focus.
+with christmas music rumbling in the heart of a woman out of focus.

 it was so loud i thought the new year would come from her mouth.